 Variations of Bat Colonies

 Bat colonies come in all sizes.
 We can go ahead and state that the smallest bat colony that could exist would contain exactly two bats, because that’s the lowest number of bats that would qualify for the definition ‘colony’.
-But, what about the biggest bat colony?
+It definitely doesn’t have to be a large group of bats but what is the biggest bat colony?

 Remember that bat colonies don’t have to exhibit any particular behavior to be considered a colony.
 The bat colony simply has to contain more than one bat in the same general location.
 This can be within the annals of a subterranean canal, an abandoned mineshaft, or even a sinkhole.